njuxka2333/DanQ-based-epigenetic-prediction-of-botanical-genome/data/README.md

-Put .mat files here.
-You can download them from here ()
+Put.mat files here.
+You can download them from here

+()